maaxvkl/NxEFxC-Automation-Tool/README.md

 ![Processed Excel file](screenshots/pf(2).png)
 *Example: Screenshot of the successful import back to Jabot*
-![Successful import back to Jabot](screenshots/imp.png) After the successful import back to Jabot every datapoint has its correct values set and now the **Controller Application Files** can be generated and the programming can start!
+![Successful import back to Jabot](screenshots/imp.png) After the successful import back to Jabot every datapoint has its correct values set and now the **Controller Application Files** can be generated and the programming can be started!

 ---